oracle/docker-images/OracleWebLogic/samples/12213-domain-home-in-image/README.md

           -v <HOST DIRECTORY TO PROPERTIES FILE>/properties/docker-run:/u01/oracle/properties \
           12213-domain-home-in-image

-To override the JAVA_OPTIONS configured in the docker-run/security.properties file, pass the JAVA_OPTIONS as an env variable to any "docker run ..." command below, e.g. -e JAVA_OPTIONS=-Dweblogic.StdoutDebugEnabled=true.
-If SSL is enabled, specify -e JAVA_OPTIONS=-Dweblogic.security.SSL.ignoreHostnameVerification=true because the Demo identity certificate got generated with a host name different from the admin host above when the domain was created.
+If both the JAVA_OPTIONS environment variable and the JAVA_OPTIONS in the docker-run/security.properties file are configured, the latter gets appended to the former.
+If SSL is enabled, pass "-e JAVA_OPTIONS=-Dweblogic.security.SSL.ignoreHostnameVerification=true" to the "docker run ..." command that starts a managed server because the Demo identity certificate got generated with a host name different from the admin host above when the domain was created.

 To start a containerized Managed Server (MS1) to self-register with the Administration Server above, run: